faas-lane/FaaS-Lane/map/readme.md

-# Overview of the Colors and the categories
+# Overview of the colored categories

 Two Planets: